Travel Advice During COVID-19

 Cycling will help to reduce pressure on the local bus services and the local road network.
 The Government advises that you wash your hands for at least 20 seconds or sanitise your hands both before and after cycling.

-New cycling routes were installed earlier this year onto campus linking Bailrigg Lane, the new Health Innovation Campus and the main campus site.
+New cycling routes onto campus were installed earlier in 2020 linking Bailrigg Lane, the new Health Innovation Campus and the main campus site.
 This video shows what it is like to cycle this new route.
-D

 During darkness hours, the cycle route between the Sports Centre and HIC should be used instead of the new cycle route past the side of Lake Carter as that route does not yet have lighting on it.
 We are working on a lighting scheme for this route that will be sympathetic to the fragile ecology in that area of campus.

 Pop-up Covid cycle lanes are provided by Lancashire County Council to help encourage safer cycling during the Coronavirus outbreak.
 For example, a pop-up Covid cycle lane is provided on South Road which is a key student transport corridor in Lancaster.

 Please note that the Bike Maintenance Workshop in Bowland Avenue remains closed until further notice.
 There will be no Dr. Bike maintenance service on campus until further notice.